How WiFi Automation Safeguards Business Productivity

 colorful graphic visualization of moving colors with WiFi symbols

 In today’s world, it’s a given that businesses depend on the WiFi network.
-From communicating with a remote office across town or even across the world, to monitoring manufacturing equipment and responding to customers’ questions and complaints, the WiFi is everywhere.
+WiFi automation is becoming essential as WiFi is everywhere, from communicating with a remote office across town or even across the world to monitoring manufacturing equipment and responding to customers’ questions and complaints.
 As this dependency only shows signs of growing, the health and performance of the network are now critical factors in determining overall business performance and operational efficiency.
 Safeguarding the business now requires safeguarding the network.

 Optimization is key

 With hundreds or thousands of different connected devices to monitor, IT teams are outnumbered.
-It’s no longer possible for humans to monitor and analyze network data in real-time, not with thousands of data packets sent every second.
+It’s no longer possible for humans to monitor and analyze network data in real time, not with thousands of data packets sent every second.
+WiFi automation is necessary here.

-Optimization becomes even more difficult when you factor in the intermittent nature of most WiFi issues, as well as the fact that many IT teams are responsible for multiple locations.
-If an issue occurs at a site where IT isn’t currently working, problem resolution is delayed until IT can either get onsite or contact someone onsite and try to talk them through identifying and then resolving the issue.
-When a delay in resolution is less than ideal for business operations, businesses need WiFi Automation.
+Optimization becomes even more difficult when you factor in the intermittent nature of most WiFi issues and the fact that many IT teams are responsible for multiple locations.
+If an issue occurs at a site where IT isn’t currently working, problem resolution is delayed until IT can either get onsite or contact someone onsite and try to talk them through identifying and resolving the issue.
+When a delay in resolution is less than ideal for business operations, businesses need to have WiFi automation.

 What is WiFi Automation?